AtmoFX/bigint/documentation/fibonacci.md

 }
 ```

-Note that in the above code, while we could use `fiboResult[0]` and `fiboResult[1]` to fill the `restartFrom` array, that would be very slightly sub-optimal: as the matrix exponantiation algorithm generates 1 more value than the order (i.e. 3 values), we may as well use them all rather than discarding it.
+Note that in the above code, while we could use `fiboResult[0]` and `fiboResult[1]` to fill the `restartFrom` array, that would be very slightly sub-optimal: as the matrix exponantiation algorithm generates 1 more value than the order (i.e. 3 values), we may as well use them all rather than discarding one.